penguintech01/penguintech01.github.io/_posts/2017-04-18-command-injection.md

 ![ci-0](/img/posts/ci/ci-0.png)

-It says that it will ping a device for, so let's see what will do for the IP *127.0.0.1*:
+Tge page says that it will ping an IP address for us, so let's see what will do for the IP *127.0.0.1*:

 ![ci-1](/img/posts/ci/ci-1.png)